cgrates/cgrates/docs/api_tpactions.rst

    type Action struct {
 	Identifier     string  // Identifier mapped in the code BalanceType    string  // Type of balance the action will operate on Direction      string  // Balance direction
 	Units          float64 // Number of units to add/deduct
-	ExpiryTime int64   // Time when the units will expire DestinationId  string  // Destination profile id
+	ExpiryTime     string   // Time when the units will expire DestinationId  string  // Destination profile id
 	RateType       string  // Type of price <*absolute|*percent>
 	Rate           float64 // Price value